szobin/maze_level1/readme.md

 ## Python lessons by Sergey Zobin <http://zobin.org>

+### Tasks

+1) Estimate which of the variants of a very simple algorithm for choosing the direction for a player's piece on each move will lead to the target point of a simple maze and how efficiently
+2) Write your own algorithm for choosing the direction for the player's figure and compare its effectiveness

 ### Simple solutions

 - Solution 1: Move forwarg until wall and turn right